walterrowe/capture-one-scripts/monochrome-keywords/README.md

 These script will run on the currently selected document and collection.
 It should honor any filters on the view.

+# Installation

+The script self-installs in your Capture One Scripts folder.

+1. Open the AppleScript file in macOS Script Editor.
+1. Click the "Run this script" (&#9654;) button.
+1. Open Capture One and choose Script > Update Script Menu.
+1. You now can run the script from the Capture One Scripts menu.

 ## Monochrome Image Criteria

 The criteria for identifying monochrome images are: